regisphilibert/rp_hugo/content/post/hugo-context/index.md

 The dot is that `$path` value.

-That is simple, most of the time, we'll need more than this.
-I can only pass one parameter, so one context.
+That is a simple case though.
+Most of the time, we'll need more values than that.

-You can use the `dict` function to pass an object as parameter. `dict` creates a map or as I more commonly know it, an associative array.
+It's ok, we can use the `dict` function to pass an object as parameter. `dict` creates a map or as I more commonly know it, an associative array.
 See the [doc](https://gohugo.io/functions/dict) or my own take on it [here]({{< ref hugo-translator >}}#associative-arrays).

-Within the partial your dot will hold that object.

 ~~~go
 {{ partial "img" dict("path" $path "alt" "Nice blue sky") }}
 ~~~

-The context is still an object, so prefix with `.`
+From within the partial the dot will hold that object, so we prefix our keys with `.`

 ~~~go
 <figure class="Figure Figure--framed">